piorrro33/NowLiveBot-2.0/README.md

 ---
 ## Problems?
 If you are having issues with the bot, please do not open an issue here.
-Go to the Discord listed above and let the developers know first.
+Go to [the Now Live Trello Board](https://trello.com/invite/b/kcWshbIU/a94c145e598be9f8dd734197ba07288e/now-live-bot) and let the developers know first.
 If it's a big enough issue, we'll tell you to open an issue here.
-If any issues are opened up here without discussing them first in Discord, they will be automatically closed and not actioned upon.
+If any issues are opened up here without bringing it up on Trello first, they will be automatically closed and not actioned upon.